 Kevin Gish, who is a member of the steering committee, reports volunteers are still welcome to join ongoing discussions and planning work occurring in subcommittees.
-Kevin Gish and Sandy Conrad (Royalton) are chairing the subcommittee on Natural Resources and Agriculture.
-Ken Wright (Sharon) has stepped forward to chair a subcommittee on Housing.
+Chair persons have been assigned to all subcommittees.

 No nomination was made for a town volunteer to attend the VCRD Community Leadership summit in August.
 The Selectboard is open to self-nominations.
 Ryan Haac, Chair of Sharon's Energy Committee, attended the summit last year.